4 Shares

 Meet Needs:

-Using our individual talents, skills, and goods to meet specific needs are all great ways to serve.
+Using our individual talents, skills, and goods to meet specific needs is a great way to serve.
 [Hebrews 13:16, 1 John 3:17-18]

 Are you a baker or a home chef?
 These are some of my favorite and most used skills.
 This week, when I thought mom was on her way home from the hospital, the first thing I did that morning was to start a loaf of fresh Oatmeal Bread to pair with her previously prepared soup.
 I knew home-baked bread would be a delight to her and bless others who were coming to visit.